pedroarraes/quarkus-datagrid-sample/README.md

 > **_NOTE:_** Quarkus now ships with a Dev UI, which is available in dev mode only at http://localhost:8080/q/dev/.

 ## Testing API application
+This session you'll run insert, select, update, and delete a data into Data Grid using an application API.
+You can use Swagger-ui at http://localhost:8080/q/swagger-ui/ or curl to execute.
+In this example

 ## Understanding Java code